-Doug Goodkin (Level III, Course Director) recently completed his 43rd year teaching music at The San Francisco School to children from three years old through 8th grade.
-He is the author of eight books and publisher of other’s books through his company Pentatonic Press.
+Doug Goodkin (Level III, Course Director) recently completed his 44th year teaching music at The San Francisco School to children from three years old through 8th grade.
+He is the author of ten books and publisher of other’s books through his company Pentatonic Press.
 He is a guest teacher for the Orff Institute’s Special Course and has given Orff workshops in over 45 countries worldwide.
-Doug received the Orff Pro Merito Award in 2000.
+Doug received the Orff Pro Merito Award in 2000 and AOSA’s Distinguished Service Award in 2018.

 James Harding (Level II) teaches children from preschool through middle school at The San Francisco School, where he has taught since 1990.
 James was local co-chair of the 2007 Orff National Conference, gives workshops throughout the U.S. and Canada and has also taught in Australia, Argentina, Brazil, Canada, England, Ghana, Hong Kong, Romania, Singapore, Slovakia, South Africa, Spain, Thailand and at the Orff Institute in Salzburg, Austria.
 He studied classical clarinet at Yale University and the Mozarteum in Salzburg, played Balinese music in Gamelan Sekar Jaya and studied Mexican harp.
-James is the author of the highly-acclaimed From Wibbleton to Wobbleton.
+James is the author of the highly-acclaimed From Wibbleton to Wobbleton and co-author of Music From Five Continents.

 Sofía López-Ibor (Level I) studied flute, recorder and music education at the Royal Conservatory of Music in Madrid, Spain and is a graduate of the two-year course at the Orff Institute in Salzburg, Austria.
 She is past-president of Orff España, co-directs their summer course and teaches seminars and courses throughout the world.
-She is the co-author of Quien Canta Su Mal Espanta and author of the groundbreaking Blue is the Sea: Music, Movement and Visual Arts in the Orff Schulwerk.
-With over 30 years of experience teaching children of all ages, Sofía completed her 21st year at The San Francisco School.
+She is the co-author of Quien Canta Su Mal Espanta and author of the groundbreaking Blue is the Sea: Music, Movement and Visual Arts in the Orff Schulwerk and co-author of Music From Five Continents.
+With over 35 years of experience teaching children of all ages, Sofía completed her 22nd year at The San Francisco School.
 She has received the Herbst Foundation award and the Medallion of Honor from the Orff Forum in recognition of her work in training teachers throughout the world.

 Annette Bauer (Recorder, Levels I, III) has been enamored with the call of the recorder since she played her first few notes at the age of 5.
 Following her love for music, this path has led her to a diploma in medieval music from the Schola Cantorum in Switzerland, an MA in performance practice from UC Santa Cruz, in-depth study of classical Indian music at the Ali Akbar College of Music, a passionate interest in Brazilian percussion, and to her current job as a musician with TOTEM, one of the internationally touring shows of Cirque du Soleil.
 A graduate of the SF Orff Course herself, she has taught students from 0-92 years old in various settings.
 She currently has fun volunteering music classes once a week for the circus kids on tour.